 - Cons: Easily cluttered, can be difficult to navigate, customers won’t see the same things, encourages loitering, can be difficult to maintain

-9. Boutique Floor Plan
+9. Boutique floor plan

 The boutique layout is a type of free-flow floor plan.
 In fact, the two names are often used interchangeably.
 The boutique floor plan is similar to the free-flow plan in that it uses a mix of layouts and allows customers to roam the store freely and discover products.
+The main difference, however, is that the boutique layout has pop-in or shop-in-shop features, creating the feeling of multiple shops or sections within a store.

-While Target has a grid floor plan, you can think of all of its private label pop-ups within its larger departments—like apparel, beauty, and home goods—as examples of a boutique layout.
+While Target has a grid floor plan, you can think of all of its private label pop-ups within its larger departments — like apparel, beauty, and home goods — as examples of a boutique layout.
 Another example is Disney stores that have dedicated areas for each story or character group.

-- Commonly found in: Boutiques, specialty shops, stores with a larger footprint
+- Commonly found in: Boutiques, specialty shops, stores with a larger footprint — ideal for stores where shoppers want to browse and discover products, as it allows for lots of creativity and cross merchandising.

 - Best for: Encouraging product discovery, highlighting multiple brands, making use of a large floor space